Danaroth83/hsi2rgb/README.md

-# hsi2rgb
+# Description

-hsi2rgb is a library for the representation of classical hyperspectral datasets into RGB images.
+hsi2rgb is a Python script for the representation of widely known hyperspectral datasets for remote sensing into RGB images.
-The library employs a CIE 1931 tristimulus color matching function, with the D6500 standard illuminator, and a gamma correction.
+The library employs a CIE 1931 tristimulus color matching function with the D6500 standard illuminator and applies a gamma correction.

 ## How to use